 The ‘Archangel’ Gun

-Ironically, on 11 November, when the war in other theatres was coming to an end, the enemy mounted a major attack supported by gunboats.
+Ironically, on 11 November, the day when the war in other theatres was coming to an end, the enemy mounted a major attack supported by gunboats.
 The attack on the right bank was checked without difficulty but, throughout the day, there was fierce fighting on the left bank during which the outcome was never certain.
 The resistance was desperate and is perhaps best typified by Sergeant Salmons who rushed into the midst of the enemy firing a Lewis gun from the hip until he was killed.
 By nightfall the surviving Bolsheviks began to withdraw and the battalion moved back into those buildings from which they had been driven during the day.
 Several hundred of the enemy had been killed or subsequently died of their wounds, or exposure, while the Battalion’s losses were 19 killed and 34 wounded.
 The determination of the defenders was acknowledged by the award of three Military Crosses, two Distinguished Service Crosses and three Military Medals.

 Private John Stewart left this account of the action on 11 November.